 - Statement of the extent of visual disability

-We hold and process this information under GDPR Article 6(1)(b) [Contract].
+We hold and process this information under GDPR Article 6(1)(f) [Legitimate Interest] on the basis that we cannot provide the service without this information.

 We require these pieces of information to deliver the service requested and as we cannot deliver the service without them consent to store and process these data would be meaningless.
 We require the name and address in order to address the package each week, we require the statement of the extent of visual disability in order to demonstrate that the listener is eligible for mail to be sent through the “Royal Mail Articles For The Blind” service as we use this service for delivery.
 We require the telephone number in order to fulfil our promise to telephone any listener who places a piece of paper in their return package.